crodier/software-blog/_posts/2023-09-22-message-formats.md

   }
 ]
 ```
-Each character must be serialized. to put this on the wire.
+Each character must be serialized to send this message on the wire.
+When we serialize the JSON above we are
-In thi example, we are sending more characters for the
+sending more characters for the
-key names than the actual data when we serialized the JSON
+JSON key names than the actual data.

-above.
-In most message cases this overhead is minor
+In most message cases this overhead is minor.
-when the speed is not important and you will not be
+The latency cost may not be critical.
+We may not be
 sending the records over the wire often.

-While this
-is the case for many businesses when they start, it
+While this is the case for many businesses when they start, it
 is **almost never** the case for a mature business that message
 speed and size is unimportant.

 We can note that the keys of the JSON are duplicated
+for each record in their entirety (first, last, Birthday.)

-and it will be almost twice as expensive to send along
+It will be almost twice as expensive to send along
-with each set of user data.
+these long keys with each set of user data.
 What if we replace
 them with ```a,b,c``` as the keys, and store
 in some kind of key dictionary config
 file we could distribute?